Sid2012-pro/OrdersEdge/README.md

 HOW TO OPEN UP THE GAME?

 go back to the project page and click demo to get a link to an github - pages website ,that website holds the game.

+CONTROLS
+WASD/Arrow Keys for movement
+Space/J for main attack
+F for force push/deflect (only for Jedi)